Ford EcoBoost engine: 1.0 L Fox

 The 1.0 L EcoBoost engine was introduced to the American market with the 2014 Ford Fiesta sedan and hatchback, although cars with this engine did not sell particularly well.
 It was announced at the 2012 Los Angeles Auto Show, when the Fiesta was introduced.
 The 123-hp version debuted in the North American market Focus in the 2015 model year.
 The engine accounted for less than 5 percent of Fiesta and Focus sales in the U.S., according to a 2017 report.
 The 1.0 L engine was awarded the International Engine of Year Award 2016, making it the Best Engine Under 1.0 L for the fifth time in a row.
-After the discontinuation of the Focus and Fiesta in North America, the 1.0 L is only available there in the EcoSport.
+After the discontinuation of the Focus and Fiesta in North America, the 1.0 L was only available there in the EcoSport until 2022.

 In 2017 Ford was again awarded International Engine of Year (for Engines Under 1.0 L) with a largely reconfigured version of the Ecoboost 1.0.
 Although thermodynamically similar to the old Ecoboost 1.0, the new engine features cylinder deactivation under low-load conditions.
 A new dual-mass flywheel and a vibration-damping clutch disc (in manual-transmission vehicles) help neutralise engine oscillations when running on two cylinders.
 Production started in 2018.

 In 2019, Ford launched an mHEV version of the 1.0 EcoBoost engine first fitted to the Puma SUV, which uses a belt-driven integrated starter/generator-motor (BiSG); which is in essence a starter motor, alternator, and propulsion motor in one.
 Fundamentally, the engine is identical to the 2018–present 1.0 EcoBoost, but features the electric starter/generator and its battery system.
 The motor itself is not used to propel the vehicle on its own, and is mainly used to increase efficiency by reducing engine load, provide extra power during acceleration, and to reduce the perceived ‘turbo-lag’ at certain engine speeds while accelerating.
 The starter/generator makes use of a 48-volt battery system in the car, although vehicles fitted with these engines are not plug-in hybrids or full hybrids.
 Further developments introduced include a more comprehensive ‘start-stop’ functionality, which was previously available but did not cut the engine off until the vehicle was completely stopped.
 The new engines can turn off while the car decelerates, at a maximum speed of about 15 mph.
 The new, electrified engines are available in either 125 hp or 154 hp outputs.